GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 In Cartesian coordinates there are no additional spherical coordinate terms associated with the divergence of the momentum flux $(\mathbf{M_s} = 0)$.
 In Spherical coordinates the momentum flux divergence leads to $\mathbf{M_s} = \frac{\tan(\phi_r)}{R} u (-vh, uh)$.
 This term is associated with the non-zero Christoffel symbols of Spherical coordinates; using tensor calculus notation we may write the flux divergence term $\nabla_i(u^i q^j)$ where $\nabla_i$ is the covariant derivative, which includes a sum of partial derivatives and other terms due to the non-zero Christoffel symbols, where the latter are represented by $\mathbf{M_s}$ here.
 The leads to a very small correction away from the poles and is often ignored in the tsunami literature.
 For examples of papers which discuss it, see [Williamson et al. 1992](https://doi.org/10.1016/S0021-9991(05)80016-6), [Titov et al. 2016](http://dx.doi.org/10.1061/(ASCE)WW.1943-5460.0000357), and [Popinet 2011](https://doi.org/10.1007/s10236-011-0438-z).

-By default the dispersive term $\mathbf{\Rho}$ is zero.
+By default the dispersive term $\mathbf{\Upsilon}$ is zero.
 However if the user sets `domain%use_dispersion = .true.` then dispersive terms are included.
 In Cartesian coordinates these have the form
 $$ x $$
 while in spherical coordinates they are:
 $$-\frac{h_0^2}{3 R\cos(\phi_r)} * \frac{d}{d\theta_r} [ \frac{1}{R\cos(\phi_r)} ( \frac{\partial^2 (uh)}{\partial t \partial \theta_r} + \frac{\partial^2 (vh \cos(\phi_r))}{\partial t \partial \phi_r}) ]$$